-A rare Stradivarius violin, crafted by master Antonio Stradivari more than 300 years ago during his heyday, has been sold for $11.3 million at an auction held by Sotheby's in New York (USA).
+A rare Stradivarius violin, crafted by master Antonio Stradivari more than 300 years ago during his heyday, has sold for $11.3 million at an auction held by Sotheby's in New York (USA).

-The world-famous Stradivarius violin, worth $11.3 million, has a distinctive sound - rich, complex and deep.
+The world- famous Stradivarius violin, worth $11.3 million, has a distinctive sound - rich, complex and deep.
 (Source: AP) |

-“This extraordinary violin represents the pinnacle of classical music craftsmanship and history,” said Mari-Claudia Jimenez, chairman of Sotheby’s.
+“This extraordinary violin represents the pinnacle of craftsmanship and classical music history,” said Mari-Claudia Jimenez, Chairman of Sotheby’s.
 “Its unparalleled sound and prestigious provenance have captivated collectors and musicians alike.”

-The instrument was once owned by renowned Chinese violinist Si-Hon Ma, who donated it to the New England Conservatory of Music (NEC) in Boston before his death in 2009, on the condition that it be sold in the future to raise funds for scholarships.
+The instrument was once owned by renowned Chinese violinist Si-Hon Ma, who, before his death in 2009, donated it to the New England Conservatory of Music (NEC) in Boston on the condition that it be sold in the future to raise funds for scholarships.

 Previously, the instrument belonged to the 19th-century Hungarian pianist Joseph Joachim, who was famous for his collaborations with legendary composers such as Johannes Brahms.